Ishanoshada/Microweb/README.md

 microweb run app.py --port COM10
 ```

-After running `app.run()`, the ESP32 will host a Wi-Fi access point (AP) if it cannot connect to a configured network.
-You can then connect your device to this AP and access the web server using the ESP32's IP address (typically `http://192.168.4.1` in AP mode).

-- Validates the `.py` file and checks for MicroPython.
+- Validates your `.py` file and checks for MicroPython on the device.
 - Uploads and executes the script.
+- Checks and uploads only changed files by default.
 - Prompts to run `microweb flash` if MicroPython is not detected.
+- After running `app.run()`, the ESP32 will host a Wi-Fi access point (AP) if it cannot connect to a configured network.
+You can then connect your device to this AP and access the web server using the ESP32's IP address (typically `http://192.168.4.1` in AP mode).

+---

+### Boot Script Management

+You can configure your ESP32 to automatically start your application after any power cycle or reset by managing the `boot.py` file:

+- **Add boot script (auto-run on power-up):**
+    ```bash
+    microweb run app.py --add-boot --port COM10
+    ```
+    This uploads a `boot.py` that will auto-run your app every time the ESP32 is powered on or reset.
+After upload, you can disconnect the ESP32 from your computer and power it from any source; the server will start automatically.

+- **Remove boot script:**
+    ```bash
+    microweb run app.py --remove-boot --port COM10
+    ```
+    This removes the `boot.py` file, so your app will not auto-run on power-up.

 ---

 ## Example Usage